tototomate123/tuwunel/docs/maintenance.md

 ## Media

-Media still needs various work, however conduwuit implements media deletion via:
+Media still needs various work, however Tuwunel implements media deletion via:

 - MXC URI or Event ID (unencrypted and attempts to find the MXC URI in the event)